 We are particularly concerned that the proposals for upgrading the outer ring road (A1237) are presented as free-standing schemes rather than as part of a wider strategy.
 As we have argued elsewhere, and as demonstrated in CYC/87, upgrading the outer ring road without taking additional measures will simply attract more traffic and add further to carbon emissions and air and noise pollution, without improving access or the environment elsewhere.
-While we support the upgrade in principle, we do so on the clear understanding that it will be associated with measures to divert traffic to it from inner York, thus improving both access and environment in the built-up area.
+While we support the upgrade in principle, we do so on the clear understanding that it will be associated with measures to divert traffic to it from inner York, thus removing extraneous traffic from the city centre, the inner ring road and the secondary road network in inner York, and hence improving both access and environment in the built-up area.